Auerilas/ecopy/docs/source/diversity.rst

 			S_n - \frac{\sum_1^i \binom{N-N_i}{size}}{\binom{N}{size}}

-		where :math:`S_n` is the total number of species in the matrix and *size* ranges from 0 to the total number of individuals in each site
+		where :math:`S_n` is the total number of species in the matrix and *size* ranges from 0 to the total number of individuals in each site.

 	**Example**